-Understanding investment bond rules
+Understanding investment bond rules (non-education withdrawals)

-If you receive any investment earnings after 10 years from the date of your initial contribution, and you also satisfy the 125 percent rule, the amount you receive will be tax free in your hands.
+If you access any investment earnings after 10 years from the date of your initial contribution, and you also satisfy the 125 percent rule, the amount you receive will be tax free in your hands.

 The 125 percent rule allows you to make additional contributions to your Bond each year, provided they’re not more than 125 percent of the previous Bond year’s total contributions.
 Of course, you may make unlimited contributions in your Bond’s first year.